Cattle Drive On The Inca Trails

 - Bumbag for carrying your camera and small items whilst riding

-- Wet wipes for when washing water isn't available
+- Wet wipes for when no washing facilities are available

 Medical kit